CTE

 Overview

-Planning, managing and providing scientific research and professional and technical services (e.g. physical science, social science and engineering) including laboratory and testing services, and research and development services.
+Focuses on planning, managing and providing scientific research and professional and technical services; including laboratory and testing services, and research and development services.

 The foundational course for this pathway is: